thatmariia/gaussquad/README.md

 # gaussquad

-Compute Gauss quadrature nodes and weights for arbitrary weight functions on finite intervals using the Golub–Welsch algorithm.
+A mini-package to compute Gauss quadrature nodes and weights for arbitrary weight functions on finite intervals using the Golub–Welsch algorithm.

 > Based on: